DAYL COMMITTEE DESCRIPTIONS

 The Animal Welfare Committee hosts a number of activities throughout the year to provide assistance to animals in shelters and to educate people about responsible pet ownership.
 The committee does not participate in political activism concerning animal issues, nor does it provide legal assistance.

-CHARITY BALL COMMITTEE
+BOLTON BALL COMMITTEE

 CONTINUING LEGAL EDUCATION COMMITTEE